vielmetti/homeport/diary.md

 images by looking in `homeport`.

 What about hosting at Docker Hub?
-If I want to publish an image, how do I distinquish that image on my local machine?
+If I want to publish an image, how do I distinguish that image on my local machine?
 We can use the tag for that, because we only ever use `latest` and `foundation`, we could have a tag like `by_bigeasy`, or similar.
-There is currently no way to distinquish namespaces between `quay.io` and Docker Hub, so we're in collision territory anyway.
+There is currently no way to distinguish namespaces between `quay.io` and Docker Hub, so we're in collision territory anyway.

 Looks as though there is going to be no versioning then.
 The tag is used for